NuggoDEV/CountersPlus/Counters+/About.md

 ﻿# Counters+
 **Counters+** (Also known as CountersPlus) is a mod that bundles different counters, both widely used and quite unusual, into one mod.
-Counters+ also boasts a large amount of configuration, all available from a custom made settings menu that updates in real time!
+Counters+ also boasts a large amount of configuration, all available from a custom made settings menu.

 ## Configuration
 Counters+ has an easy to use, custom made settings menu that allows you to easily edit Counters+ to your preference, and preview your changes in real time.